nafkhanzam/typst-timetable/README.md

 - ...

 ## Usage

 The main difficulty lies in defining the dictionary with the necessary data.
 Take a look into the example to see how a `json` or `toml` file can be used to specify the data, which can then be included into `.typ` files.

 ### Functions

 The exposed `timetable` function takes the following arguments:

-- `all-data`: is the necessary data input
+- `data`: is the necessary data input
-- `language: "en"`: the language to use for weekdays and other terms
 - `date: datetime.today().display("[day].[month].[year]")`: the date to be displayed in the header
 - `show-header: true`: if to show the header
 - `show-alternatives: true`: if to show collisions and their corresponding alternatives